CookInternational/Ozark-Gazette/README.md

 apps-script/OzarkGazette.gs
 ```

-This file is an add-on extension for the existing CGN Apps Script project.
-It is not a standalone web app by itself.
+This file is an add-on extension file inside the single deployed CGN Apps Script Web App project.
+It is not a second standalone web app by itself.

 ### Function inventory